A Healthy Future

 A Healthy Future is at once a pandemic narrative and a rich tapestry of observations.
 Drawing on insights from his multiple vantage points as the leader of Saskatchewan’s Official Opposition, a family doctor, the spouse of a busy pediatrician, and the father of two young sons, Ryan Meili’s engrossing account of COVID-19 in Canada reveals important lessons for our country’s future.
 David Naylor, MD, professor of Medicine, University of Toronto

-This outstanding book offers a sweeping analysis of this period in recent history from a dozen or more angles – the impact on children, the deadly outbreaks in long-term care facilities, the view from a prison, and many other enlightening perspectives.
+This outstanding book offers a sweeping analysis of this period in recent history: the impact on children, the deadly outbreaks in long-term care facilities, the view from a prison, and many other enlightening perspectives.
 There are few who witnessed the pandemic from both a seat in the legislature as well as the clinical frontlines of health care, and none who could document it better than this.
-Meili’s writing is honest and frank.
-He manages to draw out specific lessons for his context in Saskatchewan, Canada, as well as critical messages to our broader society, to which we should pay heed.
+Meili’s honest and frank writing draws out specific lessons and critical messages to our broader society, to which we should pay heed.
 Jane Philpott, dean, Faculty of Health Sciences, Queen’s University

 Ryan Meili has extracted the critical lessons of the Saskatchewan COVID-19 experience, highlighting them with his rare combination of humility and courage.
 The result weaves together moving stories of real people affected by the ripple effects of the pandemic with a hard-hitting political analysis.
 This book is excellent.
 The lessons are poignant and deeply important Danielle Martin, MD, author of Better Now: 6 Big Ideas to Improve Healthcare for All Canadians